dschiese/input-data-storage/README.md

-# Input data storagizer
+# Input data storage

 This service is created for the qanary-explanations-service.
-It's used to read the Qanary component's logs and write them to a triplestore.
+It reads the Qanary component's logs and writes them to a triplestore.

 ## Usage
-This service is used with the included Qanary-components repository as a submodule as it's path is hard-coded yet.
+This service is used with the included Qanary-components repository as a submodule as its path is hard-coded yet.
-To use this tool it is also required to use the Qanary-commons version provided in <INSERT-HERE> since this includes the log-writing to files.
+To use this tool it is also required to use an adjusted QanaryTripleStoreConnector file, which is mentioned [here](https://github.com/dschiese/Qanary/commit/0bfbad4f5b0466a2a674a918f51f8439d0179de1) since this includes the log-writing to files.

 ## Prequisteries